Contexts

 SolaceSystems.Solclient.Messaging.IContext

-JavaScript and Node.js
+PubSub+ JavaScript API and PubSub+ Node.js API

 Not applicable

-The figure below shows the basic relationship between a Context and its dependent processing components.
+The figure below shows the basic relationship between a context and its dependent processing components.

 Overview of Core Concepts